srivastavcodes/write-ahead-log/README.md

 ## Status

-This is a learning project.
-As a result, it focuses on correctness and clarity over production features, and the API may change as the implementation evolves.
+The API may change as the implementation evolves, as I am still learning about wals and db internals in general, so if I find something worth adding - I will.
+Although I will try not to break pre-existing Api.